 Welcome to the University Counselling Service!

 Our service offers emotional support, counselling and opportunities for personal development to all our students.
-We are pleased to share that students, who have used the Service for 6-9 appointments, report a 47% and 44% increase in their capacity to cope and engage with their studies respectively, whilst 89% stated that they are highly satisfied with the Counselling Service whilst 89% stated that working with a counsellor helped them with their life in general (Counselling Service statistics, 2018-19).
+We are pleased to share that students, who have used the Service for 6-9 appointments, report a 47% and 44% increase in their capacity to cope and engage with their studies respectively, whilst 89% stated that they are highly satisfied with the Counselling Service as a whole (Counselling Service statistics, 2019-20).